ikatanic/ivan.github.io/_posts/2019-09-14-polynomial-multiplication.md

 * $DFT^{-1}(p) = \frac{1}{N} T_{N, e^{-i2\pi /N}}(p)$,
 * $.$ - element-wise multiplication of polynomials, that is: $(r.s)_i = r_is_i$.

-This and all other fast implementation of DFT are called Fast Fourier Transformations (FFTs).
+This and all other fast implementation of DFT are called Fast Fourier Transformations (FFT)	.

-Complexity of this polynomial multiplication algorithm is  $O(n \log n)$.
+The complexity of this polynomial multiplication algorithm is  $O(n \log n)$.

 ### Multiplication using Number Theoretic Transform (NTT)

-Disadvantage of DFT in the context of implementation can be the fact that it uses real numbers.
+A disadvantage of DFT in the context of implementation can be the fact that it uses real numbers.
 If we work with polynomials over finite fields we may go around it using Number Theoretic Transform (NTT).
-Let's say we are working with finite field $GP(p)$, that is, all the operations on numbers are done modulo $p$, where $p$ is prime.
+Let's say we are working with a finite field $GP(p)$, that is, all the operations on numbers are done modulo $p$, where $p$ is prime.

 Similarly to DFT, the product of polynomials $a$ and $b$ of degree $n$ can we written as: